emutos/manual/usermanual/docs/index.md

 The menu option Options -> Blitter lets you turn on or off the blitter chip, if you have one.
 Some programs (typically games) have problems with the blitter, so turning it off can help those programs.

+#### Cache ####

+If your processor has a hardware cache, you can disable and enable it here.
+If not, this menu entry is greyed out.

 ### Desktop Accessories ###

 Desktop Accessories are programs that stay resident in memory, and are available from the Desktop menu.
 They have an extension of ``.ACC``.
 To activate, put the file in the root directory of your boot drive, and reboot.

-To deactivate, rename the file and move it to a different directory, then reboot.
+To deactivate, rename the file or move it to a different directory, then reboot.
 Or simply reboot and boot from a different drive.
 You can also hold a control key down while booting to bypass loading accessories and the ``C:\AUTO`` directory.

 **Note** Desktop accessories take up memory even when you aren't using them.
 Choose wisely.